Star Fox Guard: Development

 Star Fox Guard was announced by series creator Shigeru Miyamoto at E3 2014 as Project Guard.
 The game was rebranded and renamed as Star Fox Guard during a Nintendo Direct presentation in March 2016.

 Reception

-Star Fox Guard received mixed to positive reviews, according to review aggregator Metacritic.
+Star Fox Guard received mixed reviews, according to review aggregator website Metacritic.
 Jose Otero from IGN praised its "clever enemies", controls, and extra missions, but criticized the "simple campaign" and "bland graphics".
 Jonathan Harrington from Nintendo Enthusiast praised its gameplay, variety, and online sharing, but criticized the lack of humor, low budget visuals, and music.
 Stephen Totilo from Kotaku stated that despite it having "just about nothing to do with the aerial shooting gameplay people associate with Star Fox", it was "one of Nintendo's most distinct games in years".